 A corporation can get a refund by filing Form 1120X (or other amended return, such as an amended Form 1120-PC) instead of Form 1139.
 Generally, the corporation must file an amended return within 3 years after the date the return was due for the tax year in which an NOL, net capital loss, or unused credit arose (or, if later, the date the return for that year was filed).
+However, see Special Rules for Applicable 2008 or 2009 NOLs on page 4.

-Corporations must file Form 1120X (or other amended return) instead of Form 1139 to carry back:
+Corporations must file Form 1120X (or other amended return) instead of Form 1139 to carry back: • A prior year foreign tax credit released due to an NOL or net capital loss carryback, or

-- A prior year foreign tax credit released due to an NOL or net capital loss carryback, or - A prior year general business credit released because of the release of the foreign tax credit.
+• A prior year general business credit released because of the release of the foreign tax credit.